 The Young Stationers’ Prize is awarded annually to someone under 40 who represents the high ideals of excellence in the sectors of books and archiving; journalism and communication; office products and supplies; print, paper, and packaging; publishing, and design.
 It is meant to honour those who produce excellent works within the sector, understand the craftsmanship of their particular areas, maintain a high level of respect for their own work, and are able to share their skills to ensure continuous success and excellence in their sector.

 Past winners of The Young Stationers’ Prize have been Amy Hutchinson of BOSS (2019) Dr Shane Tilton of Ohio Northern University (2018), Ian Buckley of Prima Software (2017); Ella Kahn and Bryony Woods, founders of Diamond Kahn & Woods Literary Agency (2016); Angela Clarke, novelist, playwright, and columnist (2015); and Katie Glass, of the Sunday Times (2014).

 Who should apply?

 Applications and nominations are welcomed from Stationers and non-Stationers alike.
 Candidates should apply to one of the categories below, representing the range of trades within the Stationers’ Company.
-An Award will be conferred in each – with the overall Prize being awarded to one of these winners.
+An Award will be conferred in each – with the overall Prize being awarded separately to an exceptional candidate.

 Anyone can apply, or be nominated, for The Young Stationers’ Prize – candidates who nominate themselves, or who are not already members of the Stationers’ Company will not be at a disadvantage.